stuartpb/petlogs/README.md

 Moreover, *no* forensically-derived analysis of a system's history is going to be of any use if the system has wedged itself into a state where such forensics would be inaccessible, ie. if you ran a command that corrupted your superblock.

 For this reason, petlogs are always kept on a reliable system *outside of* the one being journaled, ie. in the cloud.

+## Tags in use

+### cloud

+System running as a cloud virtual machine instance, eg. a DigitalOcean droplet.

+### portable

+System running on some kind of removable media (usually a MicroSD card in a USB reader) for use on multiple machines.

+### desktop

+System running against a single, fixed set of hardware, usually off of a physically-mounter hard drive.

+### chromebook

+System running on a reflashed Chromebook.

+### archlinux

+System running Arch Linux.

+### x64

+System for x86_64 / AMD64 architecture.

+### arm

+System for ARM architecture.